DevOps-CI-CDont/DevOps-CI-CDont2/itu-minitwit/technology_arguments.md

 ## Frontend choice

-We choose Next.js as our frontend service, due to it's many build in features, such as:
+We chose Next.js as our frontend service, due to it's many build in features, such as:

 - Code splitting
 - Routing support